oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ```

 ## <a name="evt">Events</a>
-Events are a way to determine if changes have occurred on a device e.g. new RAS errors without poll the SMI API.
+Events are a way to determine if changes have occurred on a device e.g. new RAS errors without polling the Sysman API.
 An application registers the events
 that it wishes to receive notification about and then it listens for notifications.
 The application can choose to block when listening - this will put
 the calling application thread to sleep until new notifications are received.

 The API enables registering for events from multiple devices and listening for any events coming from any devices by using one function call.

-Once notifications have occurred, the application can use the query SMI interface functions to get more details.
+Once notifications have occurred, the application can use the query Sysman interface functions to get more details.

 The following events are provided: